-4. Copy the code provided in the "Offline Activation" window into TextEdit or Notepad and move the saved file onto a USB thumb drive.
+4. Copy the code provided into TextEdit or Notepad and move the saved file onto a USB thumb drive.

 Note: The code is linked to this computer.
 If you move the license to a new computer, you will need to generate a new Offline Activation code on that computer.